tahirkeskin/MySQL-Users-Migration-Complete/readme.md

 ----
 **For English**
 # MySQL Users Migration
-## Migrate all users and all user privileges.
+## Migrate all MySQL users and all MySQL user privileges.
 ## Features
 - All users migration.
 - Supported ALL MySQL Versions.